escapin/sElect/README.md

 ./run.sh
 ```

-The system is then available at the URL `http://localhost:3333/votingBooth.html`
+The system is then available at the URL
+`localhost:3333/votingBooth.html`.

+To manually close the election, you have to access `localhost:3299/admin/panel`
+with credentials:

+- user: admin
+- pwd: 999

 The files created during the voting process (including logs, partial,